 All heal, Valerian derived from the Latin verb valere (to be strong, healthy)

 — Sedative, relaxant, mild anodyne (pain-relieving), hypnotic, anti-spasmodic.
 Useful for anxiety and connected sleeplessness, over-excitability, allowing rest in excess fatigue, pain e.g. menstrual cramps and other tension pain (muscles, joints, migraine).
+Caution: for some people Valerian can have the opposite effect and cause agitation and restlessness.

 Throw-wort, lion’s ear, lion’s tail.